 Student loans are often seen as good debt because they are an investment in your future.
 Generally speaking, a higher education level provides greater earning potential down the road.

-About 70% of college students take out student loans to fund their education.
+More than half of all college students take out student loans to fund their education.
 If you’re in this position, just keep your potential career field in mind and use that to gauge your student loan budget.
 Also, try to take out the smallest loan amount possible that still funds all your expenses such as tuition, housing, and books.

 And don’t forget – you can still buy a house and get a mortgage if you have student loan debt.